 Applied Conservation Lab

-Research can allow students to apply traditional course content into applied problem solving.
+Research can allow students to apply traditional course content into applied problem-solving.
 The implementation of research projects as a teaching model for STEM courses may increase student retention in STEM academic programs.
-With the help of undergraduate research students, a new test course entitled ‘Ecology Field Methods’ was structured around a field research project involving radio tracking of ring-necked pheasants (Phasianus colchicus).
+With the help of undergraduate research students, a field research project involving radio tracking of ring-necked pheasants (Phasianus colchicus) is being conducted on the Millersville campus.
 Ring-necked pheasants have been an important economic game bird species since their introduction to the United States from Asia.
 They have also been used to help determine conservation reserve success in agricultural areas, such as Lancaster County Pennsylvania.
-During this course, 5 ring-necked pheasants were released at Lancaster Central Park in Lancaster, Pennsylvania.
-These birds were tracked for 2 months using VHF radio-telemetry.
-Tentative home range size, habitat use and mortality rates of the pheasants were analyzed.
+During this course, 5 ring-necked pheasants were released at the Millersville campus.
+These birds are being tracked for 2 months using VHF radio-telemetry.
+Tentative home range size, habitat use and mortality rates of the pheasants will be analyzed.
 The tracking of ring-necked pheasants has been found to be a good model to bring the research experience into the classroom to expand a student’s skill set in field biology and increase their interest in ecology.